Pre-K Registration FAQ

 What are the qualifications for free Pre-k?

-If your child will be four years old by Sept.
-1, 2021, they might be eligible for free full-day Pre-K based on one or more of the following:
+If your child is four years old by Sept.
+1, 2022, they might be eligible for free full-day Pre-K based on one or more of the following:

 - Unable to speak and understand the English language